alpaca-core/alpaca-core-sdk/doc/dev/design-doc.md

 ### Some scenarios

-* User loads an LLM, opens a chat job and has a chat
+* User loads an LLM, creates an instance and has a chat session
-* User loads an LLM and prompts it to generate some text, then closes the job
+* User loads an LLM and prompts it to generate some text, then closes the instance
 * User loads Whisper, partially and only encodes audio
     * Then in the future only loads the Whisper decoder and decodes the saved results